thomasloven/hass-browser_mod/README.md

 A *device* is a machine-browser combination identified by a unique `deviceID`.
 The `deviceID` is randomly generated and may look like `ded3b4dc-abedd098`.

-- Chrome on your desktop and Chrome on your laptor are two differnt *devices*.
+- Chrome on your desktop and Chrome on your laptop are two differnt *devices*.
 - Chrome on your laptop and Safari on your laptop are two different *devices*.
-- Two tabs in Firefox on the same computer is the same *device*.
+- Two tabs in Firefox on the same computer are the same *device*.
-- Two windows in Edge on the same computer is the same *device*.
+- Two windows in Edge on the same computer are the same *device*.

 In the two latter cases, the last loaded tab/window will be the *active* one.